Yunbi: Life

-Our youngest brother Yunbi, cordial and loyal, harmoneous, therefore favoured by the Predcessor.
-After several years of studying books in palace he presented dilligence.
+Our youngest brother Yunbi, cordial and loyal, harmoneous, therefore favoured by the Predecessor.
+After several years of studying books in palace he presented diligence.
 We are rejoiced, therefore grant him a title of Prince Xian of the First Rank.Yunbi successively held official position during Yongzheng era.
 During his lifetime, Yinbi served as first rank military official (都統) of the Bordered White Banner, Plain White Banner and Plain Yellow Banner.

 He died on 3 December 1773 and posthumously named Prince Xianke of the First Rank (諴恪親王).